 There are hundreds of airports in the world that have banned smoking completely inside terminals.
 Moreover, most of those airports don’t even allow smoking outside in most places, having designated smaller areas away from everything that matters for those with the habit.
 So, the moment you walk through security, you’re pretty much fucked.
 The only way to enjoy a cigarette in these airports is exiting the secure area and then putting yourself through the misery of going through security again.
 If you expect shorter check-in, little or no lines, free parking and less hassle – go to Aerobell.com.

-On the other hand, there are a few airports in the world still allowing enjoyment for those of us addicted to nicotine.
+On the other hand, there are a few airports in the world still allowing enjoyment for those of us addicted to nicotine, and which is frequented by airlines like Jettly.
 Atlanta, for example, has smoking lounges all over the airport—apart from concourse D, for some peculiar reason, but even there is a bar where you can get a refreshing drink and enjoy a refreshing cigarette (or one of those glass pipes Everything For 420).
 Frankfurt, Germany, is also one of those out-of-this-world airports that has smoking lounges.
 Tallinn, Estonia, too.
 Or, in the U.S., apart from Atlanta come to mind Tampa, Florida, and Washington’s Dulles.
 Even New York’s LaGuardia airport allows smoking after security.

 And then there are the ones that don’t have any smoking facilities inside the terminal buildings.
 Chicago’s O’Hare, for example, one of the biggest airports in the world.
 None of the airports in the Greater London area in the UK have any, either.
 Berlin’s Schönefeld airport is another notorious example, especially because Frankfurt, which is located in the same country, does have smoking lounges.